alissacox/GHG-cycling-genes/QIIME2/Analysis_pipeline.md

 ```
 ## nosZ:
 ### Extract reference reads from the custom reference database (imported NCBI fasta files) using primers -- supposedly improves taxonomic accuracy
-Change directory to QIIME2 folder containing all the other folders:
+Change directory to QIIME2 folder containing all the other folders (if you haven't already):
 ```
 cd /mnt/c/Users/xlibb/Desktop/QIIME2
 ```